wq/wq/docs/contrib/chart.md

 The **chart** module in [wq.db] provides a REST-ful web API that facilitates analysis of timeseries data.
 Chart is an extension of [Django REST Pandas] with additional support for URL-based queryset filtering and box plot charting.
 The name `chart` reflects the fact that the module is a natural backend component for [wq/chart.js].
 However, chart can also be used as a spreadsheet export tool using the [format features] provided by Django REST Pandas.

-The chart module was originally created for use with the [vera] `EventResult` model.
-As of wq.db 0.7.0, it can be used with any time series model with minimal configuration.
+The chart module was originally created for use with the [vera] `EventResult` model, but it can be used with any time series model with minimal configuration.

 ## Views